-Matrix organizations cross a traditional functional structure with a product structure.
+Matrix organizations have a design that combines a traditional functional structure with a product structure.
+Instead of completely switching from a product-based structure, a company may use a matrix structure to balance the benefits of product-based and traditional functional structures.
 Specifically, employees reporting to department managers are also pooled together to form project or product teams.
 As a result, each person reports to a department manager as well as a project or product manager.
-In this structure, product managers have control and say over product-related matters.
+In a matrix structure, product managers have control and say over product-related matters, while department managers have authority over matters related to company policy.
 Matrix structures are created in response to uncertainty and dynamism of the environment and the need to give particular attention to specific products or projects.
-Instead of completely switching from a product-based structure, a company may utilize a matrix structure to balance the benefits of product-based and traditional functional structures.

-Using the matrix structure as opposed to product departments may increase communication and cooperation among departments, because project managers will need to coordinate their actions with department managers.
+Using the matrix structure as opposed to product departments may increase communication and cooperation among departments because project managers will need to coordinate their actions with those of department managers.
 In fact, research shows that matrix structure increases the frequency of informal and formal communication within the organization.
 Joyce, W. F. (1986).
 Matrix organization: A social experiment.
 Academy of Management Journal, 29, 536-561.
 Matrix structures also have the benefit of providing quick responses to technical problems and customer demands.
-The existence of a project manager keeps the focus on the product or service that is being provided.
+The existence of a project manager keeps the focus on the product or service provided.

-- 11. A cross between a traditional functional structure with a product structure.
-Specifically, employees reporting to department managers are also pooled together to form project or product teams. - 12.
-A situation where each person reports to a single manager.
-Traditional organizations are based on the principle of unity of command, while matrix organizations do not follow this principle.
+10. Organizations that cross a traditional functional structure with a product structure.
+Specifically, employees reporting to department managers are also pooled together to form project or product teams.